kimbilaontoast/kimbilaontoast.github.io/_pages/about.md

 I'm very blessed.
 I live in a monastery with an amazing teacher named Ajahn Brahm and a beautiful community of people that smile a lot.
 Monastic life isn't always easy but I love it.
 On any given day I serve the community, and then I get to spend my free time meditating and enjoying the stillness.
 When I'm not doing that, I write a bit.

-Thsi blog is called 'Kimbila on Toast', 'cos I like toast; just like the Dhamma, it reminds me of home.
+This blog is called 'Kimbila on Toast', 'cos I like toast; just like the Dhamma, it reminds me of home.

 ---